-Pride Mountain Vineyards is located high on the spine of the Mayacamas mountains which form the boundary between Napa and Sonoma Counties.
+Pride Mountain Vineyards is located high on the spine of the Mayacamas mountains, the geographical boundary between Napa and Sonoma Counties.
 The winery is about half way between eastern Santa Rosa (the largest city in Sonoma County) and the town of St. Helena in the Napa Valley.
-In fact half of their winery is in Sonoma County including their tasting room, and the other half is in Napa County; their vineyards grow in both counties.
-There is even a set of bricks in the concrete between the tasting room and the winery which visually identify the county line.
-Wines that contain grapes from both Sonoma and Napa County are even labeled with the percentages of each; as they say at Pride, “one ranch, two counties”.
+In fact half of their winery is in Sonoma County including their tasting room, and the other half is in Napa County; their vineyards grow in both counties with approximately 60% of their land in Sonoma County and 40% in Napa County.
+A row of bricks in the concrete between the tasting room and the winery visually identifies the county line.
+Wines that contain grapes from both Sonoma and Napa County are labeled with the percentages of each; as they say at Pride, “one ranch, two counties”.

-Pride Mountain owns 235 acres with approximately 83 planted to vine.
+Pride Mountain owns 235 acres with approximately 90 acres planted to vine.
 As a result, there is a good balance between the native hillside vegetation and the vineyard blocks.
-This winery is one of the more recognizable wineries in the Spring Mountain District.
-Regardless of the direction you come from, you will be driving on narrow windy roads to reach the actual winery.
+The winery is one of the more recognizable wineries in the Spring Mountain District.
+Regardless of the direction you come from, you will be driving on narrow windy roads to reach the property.

-This winery has been the reason a lot of folks make the short trip up to Spring Mountain from the town of St Helena both for the quality of wines and their exceptional hospitality which truly focuses on giving their customers an enjoyable on site experience.
-They have provided good publicity for the Spring Mountain district and if you come up to visit this winery you might as well visit some of the other 20+ small wineries in the area.
-Many of the wineries in this district are within 10 minutes of each other – all are appointment only.
+This winery has been the reason a lot of folks make the short trip up to Spring Mountain from the town of St Helena – both for the quality of wines and their exceptional hospitality.
+Due to their popularity, an auxiliary benefit has been additional recognition for the Spring Mountain District.
+There are 20+ other small premium producers on ‘the mountain’ – all appointment only.
+Many of these wineries are only within a 10 minute or less drive of each other.

-Due to its fantastic location at about 2,000 feet in elevation there are excellent views and on a clear day you can see into parts of 6 or 7 counties including all the way to Snow Mountain (covered in snow in the winter) – about 80 miles airline to the north.
+Due to its fantastic location at about 2,000 feet in elevation there are excellent views and on a clear day you can see into parts of several counties including all the way to Snow Mountain (often covered in snow in the winter) – about 80 miles airline to the north.

 Their wines have performed well at a variety of wine competitions over the years and have also been a favorite in the White House; a wall next to the tasting room is decorated with Presidential certificates for when their wine was served at White House functions.

 The tasting room is elegantly furnished with a hand painted mural above the mirror behind the tasting counter.
-The tastings vary but usually include at least one white wine with the remainder red wines.
+Tastings usually include at least one white wine among all the red wines.

 Some wines are produced in such limited quantities that they are typically only available to mailing list members on a first come first serve basis.
 One is their estate Vintner’s select Chardonnay – we tried the 2006 vintage.
-This wine has a noticeable golden color with honeysuckle and lime aromas with notes of caramel on the palate with nuances of toasted nuts and assorted spices on the finish.
-Often a vertical of two vintages will be tasted side by side.
+This wine is golden color with honeysuckle and lime aromas along with notes of caramel on the palate with nuances of toasted nuts and assorted spices on the finish.
+Often a vertical of two vintages of Chardonnay will be tasted side by side.